-We work with you group throughout the school year.
+We work with your group throughout the school year.
 The first experience introduces survival skills at the onset of a new quarter of year.
 The subsequent experiences review survival skills and address parallels to their current stage in the school year.
 We will tailor each experience to the season and your student’s needs.

 Clubs, Extracurriculars, Leadership Training

 Pulling on our experience with corporate leadership, we design experiences to bring your group together.
-We use survival priorities to give your group common language and experience to motivate them to work efficientlyand effectively toward their goals.
+We use survival priorities to give your group common language and experience to motivate them to work efficiently and effectively toward their goals.